ci-wdi-900/gone-fishing/README.md

 * Each turn, the sum of the user's caught fishes' weight and value is displayed
 * At the end of the game, all the fish that the user caught are displayed along with a sum of their weight and value

+As long as you work within these requirements, take as many creative liberties as you like!

 ## Example